Kaleidoscope and Bar Neon

 National Portrait Gallery, London - 2016

 Foster was approached by Big Guns to create a graceful widescreen projection centrepiece for a thirtieth anniversary party held for luxury furniture maker Silverlining at the National Portrait Gallery.
-The work featured some of the exquisitely crafted materials that can only be found in palaces, ultra-high-end residences and megayachts.
+The work featured some of the exquisitely crafted pieces that can only be found in palaces, ultra-high-end residences and megayachts.

 Daydreaming With...
 UNKLE Presents...
 THE ROAD: SOHO